-As for the seat, I felt it was comfortable for sitting, and the flat bed is appreciated for sleeping, but given my height, I was touching at either end.
-The magazines are located under the armrest, and since the seat is particularly wide, I often hit them with my elbow.
+As for the seat, I felt it was comfortable for sitting, and appreciate the flat bed for sleeping, but given my height, I was touching at either end.
+The magazine rack is under the armrest, and since the seat is narrow, I often hit them with my elbow.
 Not the best design.
 The power ports and headphone jacks are behind the seat, which took some getting used to.
 The windows aren’t aligned particularly well.
 There is a window directly behind the power ports, and controlling the dimmer is very difficult.
 The front 2 windows are linked, so adjusting one will adjust the other to the same setting.
 I did notice that during the ‘sleep’ portion of the flight with the cabin lights off.
-My windows were ‘locked’ in the darkest setting.
+My windows ‘locked’ in the darkest setting.

-Soon a hot towel was offered, along with a drink service with the prevously mentioned hot nuts, which were scooped from the silver bowl back to the ramekin.
+Soon a hot towel and a drink service with the previously mentioned hot nuts.
+This service had nuts scooped from the silver bowl back to the ramekin.
 Strange.
 Anyway, I opted for Champagne.
 I’m not much a connoisseur, but do drink it on occasion when flying in premium cabins.
 I guess I should know better, whatever United served was horrible.
 The menu lists several options, but I didn’t ask what this particular swill was, and the bottle wasn’t displayed.

 Since our departure was about 11:30pm, I think most people wanted to sleep, but I did partake in the meal service.
 Here is the menu:

 Smoked Salmon and shrimp with seafood cocktail sauce

 Fresh Seasonal Greens